stormalf/chibicc/README.md

 ## release notes

 1.0.25    Adding promotion to int on variadic argument.
 Fixing issue with mistake on help on -fomit-frame-pointer.
 Fixing issue with assign_lvar_offsets that skipped some offsets already assigned by extended assembly and caused failure on some cpython tests.
 Adding --eh-frame-hdr needed by glibc's backtrace.
 Disabling tail call optimization when volatile local variable is found.
 Reporting commit 4f4c864c3f6872d3c7c53c66fe2db1bf8143bb02 from slimcc (about variable scope instead of flat list).
 Fixing ISS-209 extended assembly issue found during openssh-portable compile.
 Adding builtin missing when __OPTIMIZE__ is enabled.
 Updating __GNUC__ from 4 to 5 and implementing __Float32 support.
 Supporting -ffreestanding, -fvisibility=hidden, -Wno-implicit-function-declaration.
 Managing pragma visibility found during vlc compile.
 Managing attributes used, returns_twice, noinline.
-Tracking used and unused variables and managing -Wunused-variable and -Wno-unused-variable flags.
-Tracking unused parameters and managing corresponding flag including -Wall.
-Implementing --emit-ir and --backend-llvm in progress.
+Tracking used and unused local variables and managing -Wunused-variable and -Wno-unused-variable flags.
+Tracking unused parameters and managing corresponding flag including -Wall and -Wextra.
+Implementing --emit-ir and --backend-llvm.
+Tracking global unused variables and ignoring header files and .map files.
+For now llvm uses lots of x86 stuff (not portable yet).